How to start a career in cybersecurity? And how to become an expert?

 Before jumping on to the useful tips given below, you should take some time; take a deep breath and truly analyze your interests and goals — what do you see yourself doing as a Cybersecurity Professional?
 And if so, given your current strengths and weaknesses, what would you change?

-If being a real-time detective and an active defender is your thing — for example, breezing through the alerts and phishing emails coming in every few minutes, analyzing the systems, logs, and concluding if it’s just another false alarm or indeed a malicious event in progress, go for a Security Operations Center (SOC) role.
-If you would rather, passively, hunt for intelligence and upcoming threats e.g. by monitoring the news, industry-specific mailing lists, and security advisories, you may be fit for Threat Management.
-If you are a former Developer-turned-Hacker with a tendency to be curious, fiddle with and “break” things, go for Penetration Testing (aka Cybersecurity Assessments) — although a fair word of warning: a lot of Pen-testing jobs turn out to be contractual gigs, rather than full-time roles and Penetration Testing is an industry with a significant legal liability, due to the potential to cause damage to the production infrastructure.
-It is therefore a smart idea to keep your curiosity under control, unless you can afford to keep an expensive lawyer or to lose your job. ;)
+If being a real-time detective; an active defender is your thing — for example, breezing through the alerts and phishing emails coming in every few minutes, analyzing the systems, logs, and concluding if it’s just another false alarm or indeed a malicious event in progress, go for a Security Operations Center (SOC) role.
+If you would rather, passively hunt for intelligence and upcoming threats e.g. by monitoring the news, industry-specific mailing lists, and security advisories, you may be fit for Threat Management.
+If you are a former Developer-turned-Hacker with a tendency to be curious, fiddle with and “break” things, go for Penetration Testing (aka Cybersecurity Assessments) — although a fair word of warning: a lot of pen-testing jobs turn out to be contractual gigs, rather than full-time roles.
+Penetration Testing is also an industry with a significant legal liability, due to the potential to cause unintentional damage to the infrastructure or disrupt operations in production environments.
+It is therefore a smart idea to keep your curiosity under control, unless you can afford to retain an expensive lawyer or to lose your job. ;)

 Finally, if would rather stay away from the technical side of things to focus on policymaking, legal compliance, enforcement, and management there’s an entire subset of InfoSec. called Governance, Risk management, and Compliance (GRC) or sometimes, “Security Assurance.”
 For you this means, being a liaison between the business managers who want their company to be, say, PCI-DSS compliant or HIPAA-compliant, and the technical guys who are going to perform the actual implementation of security controls.

-And, of course, depending on the organization you pick, there may be other uniquely interesting roles which combine the security and developer skillset e.g. reverse engineering, researching, testing and reviewing vulnerabilities at the source code level in software.
+And of course, depending on the organization you choose to work for, there may be other uniquely interesting roles which combine the security and developer skillset e.g. reverse engineering, researching, testing, dissecting malware and reviewing vulnerabilities at the source code or assembly level in software.

 Thankfully, after much trial-and-error, I have landed my dream-gig: the perfect hybrid between Cybersecurity and Software Development at Sonatype.
 My day-to-day tasks as a Security Researcher include reverse engineering open source software to carefully hunt for vulnerabilities.
-As researchers, we are therefore able to provide the critical intelligence that powers our security products, at a much higher precision than solely relying on automation.
-In this manner, I get to apply my Developer skills as well as the Hacker mindset while analyzing the software code for security flaws.
+As researchers, we are therefore able to provide the critical intelligence that powers our security products, at a much higher precision than solely relying on automation which actually generates a lot of false-positive noise.
+In this way, I get to apply my Developer skills as well as the Hacker mindset by analyzing open source software code for security flaws.

 But, the journey isn’t always as straightforward and bear in mind your first job may not exactly be what you have in mind (I speak from experience).